 Social Media Promotion

-Because CRNA care is becoming increasingly important to today's healthcare landscape, the magnitude of National Nurse Anesthetists Week appears limitless.
+Because CRNA care is becoming increasingly important to today's healthcare landscape, the magnitude of National CRNA Week appears limitless.
 One thing is for certain: the quality, cost-effective care of CRNAs and the tradition of nurse anesthesia is timeless.
 Honoring these extraordinary people and PROMOTING an enduring profession should remain a valued tradition.